Global-Chem/global-chem/academic/paper.md

 # Conflict of Interets

 ADM is cofounder and CSO and SJ is Commercial Development Director of SilcsBio LLC.
 Chris Burke is Senior DevOps Engineer at L7 Informatics.
+Mike Woster is the Chief Revenue Officer of the Linux Foundation, Rebecca Pinette-Dorin is marketing researcher at Exsens.